Cellular Energy

 What is the role of pigments in photosynthesis

-Phases of photosynthesis : Photosynthesis occurs in two phases: light-dependent reactions, converting light energy into chemical energy as ATP and NADPH, and light-independent reactions, using these to form glucose.
+phases of photosynthesis : Photosynthesis occurs in two phases: light-dependent reactions where light energy is converted to chemical energy in the forms of ATP and NADPH, and light-independent reactions where these energy carriers help synthesize glucose.

 ?